 Causes of increased demand:

-1. Enhanced metabolism of intestinal epithelial cells in conditions with damage/inflammation of these cells.
+Enhanced metabolism of intestinal epithelial cells in conditions with damage/inflammation of these cells.

-2. Increased energy expenditure of the organism in pathological conditions.
+Increased energy expenditure of the organism in pathological conditions.

-3. Stimulation of intestine growth in &#;stress&#; situations
+Stimulation of intestine growth in stress situations

-4. Conditions with accelerated intestinal passage and increased secretion into the lumen of the intestine (diarrhoea).
+Conditions with accelerated intestinal passage and increased secretion into the lumen of the intestine (diarrhoea).

-5. Decreased production of endogenous butyric acid due to changes in bacterial flora in different pathological conditions.
+Decreased production of endogenous butyric acid due to changes in bacterial flora in different pathological conditions.

-6. Other conditions associated with increased demand for butyric acid in the digestive tract.
+Other conditions associated with increased demand for butyric acid in the digestive tract.

-1. Butyric acid is used by intestinal epithelial cells, especially in processes associated with their intensive proliferation, related to inflammation, damage, and subsequent repair processes.
+Butyric acid is used by intestinal epithelial cells, especially in processes associated with their intensive proliferation, related to inflammation, damage, and subsequent repair processes.
 It is difficult to quantify the level of this increase in demand, and there are few data in the subject literature.
-However, some analogies may be assumed, where in tissue and wound regeneration, metabolic demand increases by a factor of 1.6&#;2.0 with respect to the basic demand.
+However, some analogies may be assumed, where in tissue and wound regeneration, metabolic demand increases by a factor of 1.62.0 with respect to the basic demand.
 It should be borne in mind that the energy demand of the intestinal epithelial cells is mainly covered by energy substrates available in the intestinal lumen, i.e. predominantly by butyric acid.
 The dose of butyric acid should therefore be increased accordingly during inflammatory conditions.
 This finds confirmation in clinical studies.
-In one of the studies on the treatment of ulcerative colitis butyric acid was used in the form of enema at doses of 40 mmol/l to up to 100 mmol/l, which corresponds to 4.4&#;11 g/l.
-For 200 ml enemas this translates into 800&#; mg/enema.
+In one of the studies on the treatment of ulcerative colitis butyric acid was used in the form of enema at doses of 40 mmol/l to up to 100 mmol/l, which corresponds to 4.411 g/l.
+For 200 ml enemas this translates into 800 mg/enema.
 Very good clinical outcomes were observed with these doses, with no side effects [ 16 ].
 Similar observations were made in patients with a related condition, who received sodium butyrate enemas at a dose of mg/l with very good effect [ 17 ].
 In animal studies, significantly higher doses of butyrate are used successfully.
 In one of these studies, supplementation with butyrate was used in pigs with induced ulcerative colitis.
 With use of butyrate at a dose of mg/kg body weight, a significant preventive effect with respect to intestine damage was achieved, through inhibition of apoptosis, improvement of tight junctions between cells, which improved the integrity of the intestinal barrier and activation of the endothelial growth factor (EGF) that stimulates regeneration processes [ 18 ].
 This confirms the hypothesis that inflammation and regeneration conditions in the gastrointestinal tract causing a significant increase of energy demand of mucosal cells [ 19 ] may require higher doses of butyrate.

-2. In most diseases and pathological conditions, especially those with regeneration, healing, and proliferation processes, the demand of the entire organism is increasing.
+In most diseases and pathological conditions, especially those with regeneration, healing, and proliferation processes, the demand of the entire organism is increasing.
 If a patient undergoes surgical treatment, this should be taken into account in the calculations, and the demand for energy should be multiplied by a factor of 1.2 for patients after medium-extent surgical procedures (laparoscopy), by a factor 1.6 for patients after more extensive procedures, and even by a factor of 1.8 in case of large wounds with exudate, inflammatory reactions, or infections [ 20 ].
 The energy demand of different organs varies.
-The intraperitoneal organs, including intestines, pancreas, spleen, and stomach, which account for 6% of the body&#;s weight, use 20&#;35% of the body&#;s total energy demand, and the intestines themselves &#; about 12&#;20% [ 21 ].
+The intraperitoneal organs, including intestines, pancreas, spleen, and stomach, which account for 6% of the bodys weight, use 2035% of the bodys total energy demand, and the intestines themselves about 1220% [ 21 ].
 In overweight patients, in patients with concurrent diseases, and in cachectic patients, energy demand of the visceral organs may increase at various treatment stages and may be difficult to cover [ 22 ].
 A small proportion of this demand comes from blood vessels, and the vast majority of this demand is covered by SCFA.
 This indicates, on one hand, the importance and role of enteric nutrition, and on the other hand it justifies an increase in the dose of butyrate for all indications in patients with increased energy demand (patients after trauma or surgery, patients on rehabilitation or practising intensive exercise, cachectic patients, and cancer patients).

-3. In the recent years, a very interesting observation emerged, that during various pathological and energy-consuming processes (surgical procedures, exposure to low temperatures, lactation, restrictions in caloric supply) the cells of the mucous membrane are stimulated to grow and proliferate.
+In the recent years, a very interesting observation emerged, that during various pathological and energy-consuming processes (surgical procedures, exposure to low temperatures, lactation, restrictions in caloric supply) the cells of the mucous membrane are stimulated to grow and proliferate.
 This may be a compensatory mechanism whose aim is to improve absorption and to prepare the body for better, i.e. more efficient, use of the food provided.
 The mechanism of this phenomenon is complex and still under investigation.
 One of the explanations is increased metabolism of the white fatty tissue, which induces secretion of a number of mediators (probably including leptin) that stimulate, via hypothalamus, intestine growth and cause increased supply of food (through the sensation of hunger) [ 23 ].
-Experimental models have also shown that deficits in energy supply (&#;caloric restriction&#;) lead to intestine growth, both quantitative (increase in organ mass and size) and qualitative (increase in intestinal cell amount) [ 24 ].
+Experimental models have also shown that deficits in energy supply (caloric restriction) lead to intestine growth, both quantitative (increase in organ mass and size) and qualitative (increase in intestinal cell amount) [ 24 ].
 A very interesting study was conducted in a group of overweight patients with metabolic syndrome.
 Within that study, both the study group and a healthy control group received mg of sodium butyrate per day.
 Decreased inflammatory activity of several investigated molecules and monocytes was observed in that study, which was particularly evident in the group of obese patients.
 This high dose of butyrate (almost eight times higher than the maximum dose currently recommended for butyric acid products available on the Polish market) showed a positive anti-inflammatory and immunomodulatory effect without side effects or adverse reactions [ 12 ].

 In various pathological conditions, the demand of intestinal epithelial cells for energy can therefore increase significantly, due to intense proliferation of intestinal epithelium, i.e. increasing number of cells requiring energy substrates (butyric acid among them, to a large extent), high metabolism level, and concurrent increase in energy demand of the other organs.
 Because of the above, intestinal epithelial cells must cover the highest possible proportion of the increased energy demand by using substrates available in the digestive tract, i.e. mainly butyric acid, which justifies an increase in its supply.

-4. In many situations, intestinal passage is accelerated and there is increased secretion into the intestinal lumen.
-This is associated, on one hand, with disturbances of the absorption ability of the intestinal epithelial cells, and on the other hand &#; with their increased energy expenditure.
+In many situations, intestinal passage is accelerated and there is increased secretion into the intestinal lumen.
+This is associated, on one hand, with disturbances of the absorption ability of the intestinal epithelial cells, and on the other hand with their increased energy expenditure.
 Another important consequence is decreased production of endogenous SCFA, because there is not enough time for natural fermentation of resistant starch and food fibre to occur.
 A significant reduction of SCFA production in patients with antibiotic-induced diarrhoea may be an example here.
 The use of antibiotics itself, without concurrent diarrhoea, also caused a decrease of SCFA levels, including the level of butyric acid, when dicloxacillin, erythromycin, and combined intravenous therapy with ampicillin and metronidazole were used [ 25 ].
 The use of antibiotics, through their negative effect on the saprophytic intestinal flora, is a factor that significantly impairs the ability of intestinal epithelial cells to cover their energy demand in a physiological manner.
 This effect is greater during diarrhoea, which accelerates the passage time.
-This is confirmed by studies showing a favourable effect of supplementation with selected fatty acids in patients with travellers&#; diarrhoea, including butyric acid at a dose of mg/day in the form of sodium butyrate [ 26 ].
+This is confirmed by studies showing a favourable effect of supplementation with selected fatty acids in patients with travellers diarrhoea, including butyric acid at a dose of mg/day in the form of sodium butyrate [ 26 ].
 A very good clinical effect was found in that study, without side effects or adverse reactions.

 The clinical situations described above may therefore be an indication and justification for an increase of the dose of butyric acid supplementation in this group of patients.

-5. A normal level of endogenous butyric acid production, as well as of other SCFA, depends on the physiological intestinal flora.
+A normal level of endogenous butyric acid production, as well as of other SCFA, depends on the physiological intestinal flora.
 Various types of microbiome disturbance may lead to a significant decrease of SCFA production [ 25 ].
 Adverse changes within the intestinal microbiome may occur in several other conditions, often apparently unrelated.
 In a model of induced stroke in monkeys, significant changes in the intestinal microbiome were found; first of all, decreased amounts of Faecalibacterium, Oscillospira and Lactobacillus.
 This resulted in a significant decrease of endogenous fatty acid levels [ 26 27 ].
 This study shows, on one hand, how apparently unrelated conditions can negatively affect the SCFA level, and on the other hand it confirms the complexity of the intestine-brain axis mechanism.
 It is difficult to draw far-reaching clinical conclusions, but these are the mechanisms that can explain very frequent diagnosis of functional disorders of the gastrointestinal tract in neurological patients.
-Recent studies demonstrating that in patients with Alzheimer&#;s disease a significant decline in fermenting bacteria and associated endogenous SCFA levels occur [ 28 ] indicate, on one hand, how complex the mechanisms leading to the SCFA deficit may be, and, on the other hand, how important SCFA supplementation in neurological diseases can be.
+Recent studies demonstrating that in patients with Alzheimers disease a significant decline in fermenting bacteria and associated endogenous SCFA levels occur [ 28 ] indicate, on one hand, how complex the mechanisms leading to the SCFA deficit may be, and, on the other hand, how important SCFA supplementation in neurological diseases can be.
 The decrease of endogenous SCFA levels may justify an increase of the dose of butyrate supplementation.

-6. The above-mentioned conditions associated with increased energy demand decreased the production of endogenous SCFA or their increased loss do not, of course, cover the entire broad spectrum of clinical situations where the demand for butyric acid rises.
+The above-mentioned conditions associated with increased energy demand decreased the production of endogenous SCFA or their increased loss do not, of course, cover the entire broad spectrum of clinical situations where the demand for butyric acid rises.
 First of all, it should be recognised that a significant proportion of SCFA, including butyric acid, is absorbed along the entire length of the digestive tract.
 Of course, commercially available products protect butyrate in special matrices, but always some part of it will be absorbed earlier, and most of the diseases requiring butyric acid supplementation affect the lower digestive tract, including its distal parts.
 Studies with administration of butyric acid to chickens showed its very high absorption already at the level of the duodenum.
 A favourable trophic effect, growth stimulation, and optimisation of the function of the duodenal mucosa were found.
 Therefore, this seems to justify an increase in butyrate supplementation dose, as, on one hand, pathological conditions may also increase absorption in the upper part of the digestive tract and, on the other hand, provision of adequately high doses to the lower gastrointestinal tract should be aimed at [ 29 ].
 Publications showing a role of SCFA after surgeries of the gastrointestinal tract (resections, anastomoses) as well as of the abdominal cavity (laparotomy, peritonitis, pancreatitis) are very interesting.
 The decrease in SCFA (levels), including butyric acid (levels), has been shown to have a negative effect on the integrity of the intestinal barrier and the tightness (normal healing) of anastomoses [ 30 ].
 The conditions that are indication for surgery (inflammatory conditions, cancers) increase the demand for butyric acid, and surgery additionally raises this demand in a specific (anastomosis healing) and non-specific (increased energy demand due to surgical trauma and healing) way.
 Taking the above into consideration, it should be assumed that supplementation with high doses of butyrate in this group of patients is fully justified, both in the preoperative and in the postoperative period.

 Supplementation with increased butyric acid doses seems to be particularly important in patients using substances, especially in cigarette smokers and alcohol drinkers, as well as in patients with other metabolic diseases, such as diabetes.